 As you'd expect, no 2 rooms are the same: some have frescoed ceiling vaults, others a monumental carved-tuff fireplace or an arched opening to an elegant sitting room.
 Floors gleam with patterned majolica tiles from nearby Vietri, their colours picked out in the bed fabrics and curtains.
 You might find a sculpted walnut wardrobe, a tall gilded mirror or a massive desk with heraldic side-panels, all gently evoking its noble and historic heritage.
 But it's not overdone.
-Walls are white or pale-pastel with a sprinkling of botanic prints (each room is named after a flower which grows in the park); the furniture (mostly antique pieces bought by Grimthorpe) sits fittingly and modestly in the huge space; and the overall impression is one of airy comfort which needs no gimmickery to underline its privilege.
+Walls are white or pale-pastel with a sprinkling of botanic prints; the furniture (mostly antique pieces bought by Grimthorpe) sits fittingly and modestly in the huge space; and the overall impression is one of airy comfort which needs no gimmickery to underline its privilege.

-There are some concessions to modernity: satellite flatscreen TVs, laptop connectivity, TVs, inbuilt heating / air-conditioning, and, in most bathrooms, whirlpool bathtubs or hydro-massage showers.
+There are some concessions to modernity: smart TVs, WiFi, heating / air-conditioning, and, in most bathrooms, whirlpool bathtubs or hydro-massage showers.

-You pay extra for sea views, of course, but don't under-estimate the garden views here!
-The pink camelia which fills the window of 'Dahlia', for example, is almost as overwhelming as the blue of the sea.
-Deluxe Rooms are larger - in the case of 'Tulipano' it's a full 4m high, while 'Pervinca' at the town-ward tip has long views to sea and mountains.
-Junior Suites are larger still (around 40 sq.m.), with a (partly) separated sitting room.
-One is high and airy, while another has a secluded terrace where you can enjoy breakfast or a light lunch.
-The 2 suites are real honeymoon stuff: Camelia has high painted ceilings, pink walls, a terrace and a sunken bathtub in the bathroom; Greta Garbo (also known as Iris) has a pretty private terrace too.
+You pay extra for sea views, of course, but don't under-estimate the garden views from the Superior rooms.
+Deluxe rooms are larger, Studio Suites are larger still.
+The 2 suites are real honeymoon stuff: Lord Beckett has high painted ceilings, pink walls, a terrace and a sunken bathtub in the bathroom; Greta Garbo has a pretty private terrace, too.

 One of the luxuries of this place is the sense of space, which extends to the restaurant: you can dine at wicker tables by the pool, on a stunning terrace overlooking the gardens and vineyards, indoors in a vaulted hall, or even have meals brought to your room on a tray.